Food for Special Medical Purposes (FSMP)

 EFSA Updates Administrative Guidance for New Nutrient Source Dossiers (2025/2026)

-EFSA has updated administrative guidance for nutrient source applications, with phased implementation starting November 2025 and January 2026.
-Companies must adapt dossier submissions to new transparency and data standards to ensure timely market authorization for food supplements and fortified products.
+EFSA has updated administrative guidance for nutrient source applications with phased implementation starting November 2025 and January 2026.
+Companies must align dossier submissions with new transparency and data standards to ensure continued market access for food supplements and fortified products.

 CJEU Clarifies Labelling Rules for Special Medical Purpose Foods